-- Consider other major organizational priorities and/or contextual factors when determining when to spread. - > Review the business case (Appendix A) and the required financial support for expansion. - > Consider the necessary resources required, including the need for more staff allocations as the size of the ASN increases.
+- Consider other major organizational priorities and/or contextual factors when determining when to spread. - > Review the colorectal cancer ASN business case (Appendix A) as an example of the required financial support for expansion. - > Consider the necessary resources required, including the need for more staff allocations as the size of the ASN increases.
 Revisit these questions when you repeat the ASN implementation cycle.